VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. |friction_coefficient| replace:: Friction coefficient of the crack surface.
 .. |msqrtR| replace:: Crack asperity density.
 .. |staticload| replace:: Static bending opening load on crack.
-.. |exclength| replace:: Excitation length.
 .. |tortuosity| replace:: Crack tortuosity, standard deviation of the crack trajectory.
 .. |numdraws| replace:: Crack tortuosity is a statistical distribution, this parameter defines how many draws to take at each position along the crack for calculating the crack heating.
 .. |YoungsModulus| replace:: Youngs modulus of the material.
 .. |PoissonsRatio| replace:: Poissons Ratio of the material.
 .. |YieldStrength| replace:: Yield strength of the material.